Fried Stuffed Squash Blossoms

 Talk about summertime!
 These fried stuffed squash blossoms are a simple + easy appetizer that will impress a crowd!
 The best squash blossom recipe!
 (Or eat for dinner alongside a summer salad!)

 It starts off with a simple ricotta mixture, that is then piped inside the squash blossoms and fried in a 2 ingredient tempura batter.
 Serve alongside your fave dips and enjoy!
 The flavors of the crunch from the blossom, and then the creamy cheese mixture = pure perfection!
+Serve with any of your favorite dips and sauces, such as marinara or tomato sauce.

 What are zucchini blossoms/flowers?